jeffsf/pyDE1/README.md

 https://github.com/pyenv/pyenv can be used to install a version of your choice.
 On a RPi 3B, a complete build too under 15 minutes.

+Development work is being done on *Bullseye* a RPi 4B (2 GB).
-Development work is being done on *Buster* with Python 3.9.5 on a RPi 3B at this time.
+The code is also being tested on *Buster* with Python 3.9.5 on a RPi 3B+.

 The `bleak` library is supported on macOS, Linux, and Windows.
 Some development has also been done under macOS.

 ## Short-Term Priorities

+* Clean, descale, transport
 * Abort long-running actions, such as uploading firmware
-* Daemonize and provide Debian-compatible service script
+* Reveal firmware upload, clean, descale, and transport through API
+* Stand-alone documentation
+* Quick-start guide (awaiting release of Raspberry OS on Debian Bullseye)

 ## Known Gaps

 * Timeouts on certain locks and await actions
 * Single-command read of the DE1 debug register
-* Clean, descale, transport
 * Clean up the imports
 * More doc strings and typing
-* Stand-alone documentation
-* Quick-start guide

 ## Other Work

-* Onboard, unattended sleep timeout with override
-  (GUI or HA can provide complex "scheduler")
 * Background firmware update
 * MQTT will and MQTT 5 message expiry time
+* MQTT notification of ERROR and higher log messages

+## Related Work (Other Projects)

+* Componentize JavaScript real-time graph rendering
+* Develop GraphQL access to database

 ## Status — Late Alpha

-This code is work in progress and is neither feature-complete nor fully tested.
+This code is used on a daily basis for operation of tha author's DE1.

 Although most features are working, as described in Section 15 and elsewhere of the GPLv3.0 `LICENSE`: